Resized MDPP cover page

 The Master of Development Policy and Practice (MDPP) is the Nelson Mandela School of Public Governance’s flagship programme.
 Running since 2014, it equips leaders with the skills they need to inspire and create meaningful change for public good.
-This vibrant and multidisciplinary programme offers a unique perspective on leadership and caters for mid-career professionals working in the public sector, civil society, non-profit, and organisations who grapple with distinct challenges.
-The Nelson Mandela School actively targets broad African participation, aiming at 50% representation from beyond South Africa.
-We bring globally recognised faculty members to the classroom with a rich combination of research and practical experience at senior levels of policymaking and implementation.

-MDPP students will learn to:
+The MDPP will strengthen students' capacities to:

-Apply online via the UCT application portal.
+All postgraduate applications must be made online via the UCT application portal.

 Please keep the following documents nearby as you will be asked to upload these during the application process: